google/pytype/docs/developers/frames.md

 ## Frame state

-The main entry point is the `vm.run_frame()` method, which adds a frame to the stack, runs it, retrieves the return value and pops it back off.
+The main entry point is the `vm.run_frame()` method, which adds a frame to the stack, runs its associated bytecode, retrieves the return value and pops it back off.
 Pytype also threads a **state** through the execution of the individual instructions.
 The state, an object of type `state.FrameState`, is an immutable snapshot of the state of the frame when running the opcode, including the data stack, the block stack and the current cfg node.
 (These will be detailed in a separate section on opcode execution).

 At a high level, a frame's code consists of an ordered series of blocks, each of which consists of several opcodes.
 The overall execution loop is (simplified):